JollyMort/monero-research/Monero Dynamic Block Size and Dynamic Minimum Fee/Monero Dynamic Block Size and Dynamic Minimum Fee - DRAFT.md

 ### 2. The Problem of Relative Typical Transaction Size

 While the existing formulas show a permanent incentive to grow the block size at a rate of  0.6% for as long as there are enough transactions in the mempool, this gradual increase is not feasible to achieve in practice.
 This is because a miner can affect the block size only by picking transactions from the pool.
 Because of the ratio between a typical transaction size and minimum block size being greater than 0.6%, the miner has no easy way to achieve this target of block size increase.
 Of course, not all transaction have the same size nor offer the same fee, and transactions variance could be exploited to build an occasional optimal block but for some typical case it will not be feasible.
 In practice, the block size increases are feasible to do only in some discrete steps.
-To analyze this, we will define a parameter:
+To analyze this, we will define

-`T = T_0 / M`,
+`W_T = 1 + T_0 / M`,

-where T_0 is the size of a typical Monero transaction, and M the median block size as previously defined.
-The parameter `T` is the size of block expansion steps.
-This defines the set of possible block size expansions as `{0 * T, 1 * T, 2 * T, ..., n * T}`.
+where `T_0` is the size of a typical Monero transaction, and `M` the median block size as previously defined.
+The factor `W_T` is the smallest feasible block size expansion factor, ie such that the block size is increased above median for a single typical transaction size:

+`B = M + T_0 = M * W_T`.

+We can define the set of feasible block size expansions as `W_f = {1 + T_0 / M, 1 + 2 * T_0 / M, ..., 1 + n * T_0 / M}`.
 Each of these discrete steps can be coupled with a fee multiplier needed to make the step neutral or optimum for the miner.
 Any fee multiplier greater than the neutral will yield additional profit for the miner with the optimum fee multiplier maximizing the profit for a given block size increase.

-The ratio `T` changes either with changing the `T_0` as part of protocol change affecting typical transaction sizes, or with the median block size `M` as a consequence of network state.
-The parameter `T` defines feasible block size increase steps.
-Below we will examine the case for `M = 60kB` and `T_0` of 2kB and 13kB as typical sizes of non-RCT and RCT transactions.
+The minimum feasible expansion factor `W_T` changes either with changing the `T_0` as part of protocol change affecting typical transaction sizes, or with the median block size `M` as a consequence of network state.
+It also defines feasible block size increase steps.
+Below we will examine the case for `M = 60kB` and `T_0` of xxkB and 13kB as typical sizes of non-RCT and RCT transactions.

 [fig2-1]